Computerwhz/Hide-And-Seek-Plus/README.md

 Hide And Seek Plus
 ======

-An updated and mainatined version of kenshinshideandseek You can find the original [here](https://g.freya.cat/freya/kenshinshideandseek)
+An updated and maintained version of kenshinshideandseek You can find the original [here](https://g.freya.cat/freya/kenshinshideandseek)